 Within the scope of ICAAP and ILAAP, scenario analyses are carried out in all perspectives, as a core element of our risk management system.
 This involves conducting stress tests for all material risks, using both historical parameters as well as hypothetical stress testing scenarios.
 To also be able to assess cross-relationships between the various types of risk, we have defined multi-factor stress scenarios, so-called "global" stress tests.
 For instance, the impact of the crisis affecting financial markets and the economy, which broke out in 2007, on individual types of risk and aggregate risk is analysed within the scope of a historical scenario.
-In the hypothetical scenario, current potential developments are derived from factors such as political developments, and are combined with significant macro-economic deterioration.
+In the hypothetical scenario, current potential developments are derived from factors such as political developments, and are combined with significant macroeconomic deterioration.
 The stress testing methodology implemented also takes into account the impact of any risk concentrations.
 Stress scenarios are analysed both from an economic and a normative perspective, with the respective cross-relationships being taken into consideration - meaning that any economic risks which may materialise (from a normative view) over the analysis period being incorporated in the normative perspective, unless they are sufficiently covered already.
-The Bank is currently working on integrating climate risks in stress testing.
-The integration process is scheduled to be completed in 2022.
+ESG risks were integrated into the stress testing methodology in 2022.
+ESG-related stress test calculations comprise a scenario depicting climate change, which is being supplemented by a scenario on change in society.